olivmath/kalesp/README.md

 ---

-> 💡 **Note**: Os diagramas acima mostram a arquitetura atual e o roadmap planejado para integração completa com o ecossistema KALE blockchain.
+> 💡 **Note**: The diagrams above show the current architecture and planned roadmap for complete integration with the KALE blockchain ecosystem.